-DRAW BORING - traditional framing technique in which the peg hole in the tenon is deliberately offset from the peg hole in the mortise to draw a joint tight when assembled and fastened with a tapered pin or peg, and to hold the joint tight after shrinkage of the mortised member occurs.

-EDGE DISTANCE - The distance from the center of a peg hole to the edge of the member, or to the edge of the housing, in a mortised member measured perpendicular to the grain direction.

-END DISTANCE - The distance from the center of a peg hole to the end of the member, measured parallel to the grain direction.

-HOUSING - a recess in a supporting member to permit the full width of an adjoining member to bear on the supporting member.

-LATERAL FACE - a face of a structural member that is parallel to the plane of the loads on the bending member.
-The lateral face is perpendicular to the tension and compression faces.

-LEAN-ON SYSTEM - a structural system that provides no resistance to lateral load.
-A lean-on system distributes lateral load to another structural system and relies on that system for structural stability.

-MOISTURE CONTENT - the weight of water in the cell walls and cavities of wood, expressed as a percentage of oven-dry weight.

-MORTISE - a rectangular notch, slot, or hole cut into a structural component that will accept a corresponding tenon or spline.

-MORTISE AND TENON (M&T) - a joint in which a projection (tenon) on one end of a piece is inserted into a notch, slot or hole (mortise) in another piece.

-MORTISE SIDE WALL - the portion of the mortised member between the inside face of the mortise and the outside face of the member.

-NOTCH - an area in a timber where a portion of the cross-section has been cut away, typically as part of joinery between two intersecting members.

-NOTCH, FULL-WIDTH - a notch on the tension or compression face of a bending member that extends across the full width of the face.

-NOTCH, PARTIAL-WIDTH - a notch on the tension or compression face of a bending member that does not extend across the full width of the face.

-PEG - a cylindrical or slightly tapered wooden dowel or pin with round, octagonal, or other faceted cross section.

-SCARF JOINT - a joint made by notching and lapping two timbers such that the longitudinal axes of the timbers are collinear.

-SPECIFIC GRAVITY (G) - the ratio of the ovendry weight of a sample of wood to the weight of a volume of water equal to the volume of the sample of wood at a specified moisture content.

-SPLINE (aka: FREE TENON) - a lumber or engineered wood element placed in slot cuts, grooves, dados, etc. to secure joints between two components.

-STAND-ALONE TIMBER FRAME - a timber frame structure designed to resist lateral loads without the use of shear walls or other supplementary structural systems.

-TENON - a projecting square or rectangular end on a timber that fits into a mortise to complete the connection of two pieces.

-TIMBER FRAME - a structural building frame system or portion thereof that is composed of heavy timber members in which connections between interlocking members are typically created by carpenter-style joinery using wood pegs and wood wedges but may be supplemented with some metallic fastener components.

-WEDGE - a tapered wood element with rectangular cross section used to secure through-tenons, through-splines and scarf joints.
+- DRAW BORING traditional framing technique in which the peg hole in the tenon is deliberately offset from the peg hole in the mortise to draw a joint tight when assembled and fastened with a tapered pin or peg, and to hold the joint tight after shrinkage of the mortised member occurs. - EDGE DISTANCE -The distance from the center of a peg hole to the edge of the member, or to the edge of the housing, in a mortised member measured perpendicular to the grain direction. - END DISTANCE The distance from the center of a peg hole to the end of the member, measured parallel to the grain direction. - HOUSING a recess in a supporting member to permit the full width of an adjoining member to bear on the supporting member. - LATERAL FACE a face of a structural member that is parallel to the plane of the loads on the bending member.
+The lateral face is perpendicular to the tension and compression faces. - MOISTURE CONTENT the weight of water in the cell walls and cavities of wood, expressed as a percentage of oven-dry weight. - MORTISE a rectangular notch, slot, or hole cut into a structural component that will accept a corresponding tenon or spline. - MORTISE AND TENON (M&T) a joint in which a projection (tenon) on one end of a piece is inserted into a notch, slot or hole (mortise) in another piece. - MORTISE SIDE WALL the portion of the mortised member between the inside face of the mortise and the outside face of the member. - NOTCH an area in a timber where a portion of the cross-section has been cut away, typically as part of joinery between two intersecting members.

+- NOTCH, FULL-WIDTH a notch on the tension or compression face of a bending member that extends across the full width of the face. - NOTCH, PARTIAL-WIDTH a notch on the tension or compression face of a bending member that does not extend across the full width of the face. - PEG a cylindrical or slightly tapered wooden dowel or pin with round, octagonal, or other faceted cross section. - SCARF JOINT a joint made by notching and lapping two timbers such that the longitudinal axes of the timbers are collinear. - SPECIFIC GRAVITY (G) the ratio of the oven-dry weight of a sample of wood to the weight of a volume of water equal to the volume of the sample of wood at a specified moisture content. - SPLINE (aka: FREE TENON) a lumber or engineered wood element placed in slot cuts, grooves, dados, etc. to secure joints between two components. - STAND-ALONE TIMBER FRAME a timber frame structure designed to resist lateral loads without the use of shear walls or other supplementary structural systems. - TENON a projecting square or rectangular end on a timber that fits into a mortise to complete the connection of two pieces. - TIMBER FRAME a structural building frame system or portion thereof that is composed of heavy timber members in which connections between interlocking members are typically created by carpenter-style joinery using wood pegs and wood wedges but may be supplemented with some metallic fastener components. - WEDGE a tapered wood element with rectangular cross section used to secure through-tenons, through-splines and scarf joints.

-Appendix B - References
+References